List of DC Animated Universe characters: Blue Beetle

 Blue Beetle could not appear as a member of the Justice League due to rights being tied up until 2007 because of his 1940s radio show and 1980s cartoon proposals.

 Captain Marvel

 When the Justice League episode, "Hereafter" was being produced, Captain Marvel was set to appear as the temporary 7th member.
-As the rights to the character and the Marvel Family were unavailable to the show, a self-appointed Lobo took the position instead.
-Later in the episode it was shown that Aquaman had become the 7th member.
-Captain Marvel later appeared in "The Clash."
+As the rights to the character and the Marvel Family were unavailable to the show, Lobo took the position instead.
+Later in the episode, it was shown that Aquaman had become the 7th member.
+However, Captain Marvel would later appear in "Clash."

 Firestorm

-Firestorm could not appear as DC Comics did not allow the producers to include the Ronnie Raymond version of Firestorm in the show.
+Firestorm was intended to appear, but the writers were unable to create a plot featuring him.

 Legion of Doom

 While the production team regularly referred to the collection of villains joining forces in the final major arc of Justice League Unlimited as the "Legion of Doom", DC resisted the use of the term within the show itself.